 This is an important leadership skill to develop because it targets your foresight and provides you with the necessary guidance for decision-making even when the data at hand could become uncertain.

 With foresight, you can examine your choices better and go for a path with solid insights.
 While it is impossible to know exactly what the future holds, the steps you can take toward it are well-guided.

 Risk management is another integral bit.
 You must always be ready ahead of time for whatever may come next.
 This means being capable of working with twice as much workload or twice as few people and being able to work at half the capacity or half the client base.

 This entails being able to downscale the office, move to a broader space, transition to remote, get people back to the office, be ready for some of those people to leave, and lots of other different plans.

-I have written about risk management techniques that you can employ as a leader or manager.
+I wrote about risk management techniques that you can employ as a leader or manager.

 These techniques are great at handling unexpected events and reducing financial loss among other issues that may arise.

-Spending more time on them and developing a self-learning or self-development plan, or attending masterminds or industry events where you can refine and improve your skills is only going to be beneficial throughout the next year.
+Spending more time on them and developing a self-learning or self-development plan, or attending masterminds or industry events where you can refine and improve your skills will only be beneficial throughout the next year.